Siamak-salimy/Biological_DataBase/README.md

 What is biological data base ? </br>
 A biological database, often referred to as a bioinformatics database, is a structured collection of biological data and information related to various aspects of biology, genetics, genomics, and other life sciences.
 These databases store, manage, and provide access to a wide range of biological data, such as DNA and protein sequences, gene expression profiles, structural data, metabolic pathways, and more.</br>

-Biological databases serve several purposes:
+Biological databases serve several purposes:</br>

 1. Data Storage: They store biological information and data, making it easily accessible to researchers, scientists, and the broader scientific community.